Court Etiquette in Tasmania

 Entering and leaving the courtroom in Tasmania

-When entering and leaving the courtroom, it is etiquette to nod your head in the direction of the coat of arms.
-The coat of arms is behind and above the judges.
+When entering and leaving the courtroom, it is tradition to nod your head in the direction of the coat of arms, which is behind and above the judges.
 This is a sign of respect for the legal system in Tasmania.

 Etiquette in the courtroom in Tasmania

-You must behave appropriately in the courtroom and maintain the required standard of behaviour.
-This includes dress attire.
-When entering the courtroom, your matter may not have been called upon yet.
-In that case, you should sit and wait in the public seating area located in the back of the courtroom until your matter has been called.
+You must behave appropriately while in a courtroom.
+After entering the courtroom, you should sit and wait in the public seating area located in the back of the courtroom until your matter has been called.

-While in the courtroom in Tasmania, you should ensure you do the following:
+While in any courtroom in Tasmania, you should ensure you do the following:

 - Switch off all mobile and electronic devices.
 Switching to silent is not efficient;